 The show will be professionally videotaped and DVDs made available for purchase.
 Click HERE to download the DVD order form.

-Tentative schedule is below.
+Schedule and running order is below.
 We are aware that it is more convenient for siblings to perform in the same show and every effort will be made to accommodate for this, but it may not be possible for each and every family.
 Running time for the show is approximate.
 We cannot take requests for preferred show time.

-Tentative schedule for March 19:
+Show Order and Schedule for March 19:

 Show 1: Drop-off at 9:45 followed immediately by “dress rehearsal.”